microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     git push -u origin --all
     ```

-9. When prompted, login with your Microsoft Account for your VSTS Account.
+9. When prompted, login with your Microsoft Account for your VSTS Account

     ![This is a screenshot of the Enter password dialog box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image63.png "Enter password dialog box")

-10. You will get an error message similar to the following since the local repository was created before the clone of the VSTS Git repository.
+10. You will get an error message similar to the following, since the local repository was created before the clone of the VSTS Git repository

     ![In this screenshot of the Command Prompt window, an error message appears because the local repository was created before the clone of the VSTS Git repository.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image64.png "Command Prompt window")